Chapter 9 - General Provisions

-- In order to initiate the investigation process, the complainant should submit a signed, written statement setting out the details of the conduct that is the subject of the complaint, including the complainant's name, signature, and contact information; the name of the person directly responsible for the alleged violation; a detailed description of the conduct or event that is the basis of the alleged violation; the date(s) and location(s) of the occurrence(s); the names of any witnesses to the occurrence(s); the resolution sought; and any documents or information that is relevant to the complaint.
+- Formal Complaint - In order to initiate the investigation process, the complainant should submit a signed, written statement setting out the details of the conduct that is the subject of the complaint, including the complainant's name, signature, and contact information; the name of the person directly responsible for the alleged violation; a detailed description of the conduct or event that is the basis of the alleged violation; the date(s) and location(s) of the occurrence(s); the names of any witnesses to the occurrence(s); the resolution sought; and any documents or information that is relevant to the complaint.
 While an investigation may begin on the basis of an oral complaint, the complainant is strongly encouraged to file a written complaint.
-When a supervisor or the Coordinator for Student Conduct & Community Standards receives a complaint with a written statement, he or she shall immediately notify the EEO Officer.
-Complaint forms are located on the EOS website.
+When a UTSA employee, supervisor or University office receives a complaint with a written statement, the individual receiving the complaint shall immediately notify the EOS Office.
+Complaint forms are located on the EOS website www.utsa.edu/eos .

 - Complaint Investigation

-- The EEO Officer and/or the Equal Opportunity (EO) Investigator are responsible for investigating formal complaints.
+- The EOS Office is responsible for investigating formal complaints.
 If the complaint is not in writing, the investigator should prepare a statement of what he or she understands the complaint to be and seek to obtain verification of the complaint from the complainant.

-- If it is determined that a complaint will not be investigated, the EEO Officer will send the complainant a notification letter explaining the reason for the dismissal and informing the complainant that, within 15 (fifteen) work days of the notification, he or she may appeal the decision not to proceed with a complaint investigation to the Chief Legal Officer.
+If it is determined that a complaint will not be investigated, the EOS Office will contact the complainant and/or send the complainant a notification letter explaining the reason for the dismissal and informing the complainant that, within 15 (fifteen) work days of the notification, he or she may appeal the decision not to proceed with a complaint investigation to the Chief Legal Officer.
 The written appeal must explain why the decision to dismiss the complaint was in error.
 The Chief Legal Officer will respond within twenty (20) work days of receipt of the appeal.
 The Chief Legal Officer's decision is final.
-If the decision to dismiss is overturned, the complaint is sent back to the EEO Officer for investigation in accordance with the procedures outlined below.
+If the decision to dismiss is overturned, the complaint is sent back to the EOS Office for investigation in accordance with the procedures outlined below.

 - As part of the investigation process, the accused individual shall be provided with a copy of the complaint and allegations.
-The accused will be allowed a reasonable time to respond in writing.
+The accused will be allowed a reasonable time to respond in writing as determined by EOS.